akinmustafa/awesome-unity-games/README.md

 - [MiniGolf](https://github.com/mmeyrat/MiniGolf-VR) — A virtual reality game of mini-golf made with Unity, intended for the Oculus Quest.

 ### Why?
-The reason why this repository exists is the lack of open source Unity projects and the demand for them.
-I made this list so everything is in one place.
+This repository exists due to a scarcity of open-source Unity projects and the growing demand for them.
+I made this list to centralize everything in one place.

 ### Something Wrong?
 Feel free to open an issue or let me know on [Discord](https://discord.com/users/501804360079245312).

 ### Supporting
-Contributions are welcome, you can also leave a star if you appreciate the work done in this repository.
+Contributions and suggestions are welcome, you can also leave a star if you appreciate the work done in this repository.